design-token/colors

 Configuration

-Enable the rule in designlint.config.*.
-See configuration for defining tokens.
+Enable the rule in designlint.config.*:

 {